-Northern Institute of Applied Climate Sciences (NIACS), US Forest Service
+Northern Institute of Applied Climate Sciences (NIACS), U.S. Forest Service

-The Adaptation Workbook helps identify and tailor climate adaptation actions for given land management goals, with a focus on forests, agriculture and natural resources, at a location of interest in the Northeast or Midwest.
+Helps identify and tailor climate adaptation actions for given land management goals, with a focus on forests, agriculture and natural resources, at a location of interest in the Northeast or Midwest.

 A reasonable amount of time and good knowledge of the land of interest.